 When You Have the Right to Self-Defense

-You have a right to defend yourself or others against aggression (and threats of aggression) from another person, especially if you have reason to believe you are in immediate danger of being harmed through the fulfillment of these threats.
+You have a right to defend yourself or others against force (and threats of force) from another person, if you have reason to believe you are in immediate danger of being harmed through the fulfillment of these threats.

 For example, if someone is running toward you with a knife, pointing a gun at you, or otherwise giving you reason to believe they intend to harm you, you may be justified in using proportionate force to contain the threat, deter your aggressor, and preserve your own wellbeing.